 - Although plasma improves chemical and physical properties of the metal, it does not change any property.

-- By-products formed during plasma etching are volatile.
+- By-products formed during the etching are volatile.

 - Plasma etching is less risky than acid etching.

-So, plasma etching can effectively improve the quality of fabrication of integrated circuits.
+So, using plasma can effectively improve the quality of fabrication of integrated circuits.
 Moreover, it can also be used for treating delicate semiconductor wafers and a wide range of substrates.